virot/powershellYK/Docs/Commands/Unlock-Yubikey.md

 # Unlock-Yubikey

 ## SYNOPSIS
-Unlocks the configuration lock on the Yubikey
+Unlocks the configuration lock on the YubiKey.

 ## SYNTAX